Memoh (2026)

 Memoh AI Platform Chat Session Interface

 Memoh is a self-hosted AI agent manager.
-The interface targets high information density and flat structural borders instead of colorful, abstract cloud graphics.
+The interface focuses on high information density and flat structural borders rather than colorful cloud graphics.

 The Infrastructure Metaphor